Office of the President

 Known as an accomplished fundraiser, Dr. Miller has raised more than $250 million in his 25 years as a college president.
 During his career, he has earned a number of professional accolades including three Council for Advancement and Support of Education (CASE) "Circle of Excellence Awards" for fundraising improvement and overall performance.

 Dr. Miller has been married for 34 years to Annie Cook Miller, and they live in Ocean View.
 They have two adult daughters.
-Dr. Katie Miller Sanders, her husband Dr. Gary Sanders, and daughter Addison live in Stephens City, Virginia.
-Ashlee and Justin Upp and daughter Abigail reside in Dover, Delaware.
+Dr. Katie Miller Sanders, her husband Dr. Gary Sanders, daughter Addison, and son Gavin, live in Stephens City, Virginia.
+Ashlee Miller Upp, her husband Justin Upp, and daughter Abigail, reside in Dover, Delaware.
 The Millers are lifetime members of the United Methodist Church.